5 Game Day Strategies to Gain Wins in Your Ministry

 Game Day Strategy #3: Win With a Game Plan

 A game plan is your organized vision for what happens during classes.
-The game plan includes lesson plans, but it’s not limited to the lesson plan.
-The lesson plan is what you’re teaching on a specific day; it’s a piece (though an important one) of the bigger picture.
+This includes but isn’t limited to the lesson plan.
+The lesson is what you’re teaching on a specific day; it’s an important piece of the bigger picture.
 A game plan is a document that maps out the entire day from the first volunteer’s arrival to the last child’s exit.
-Game plans fill in the details and logistics, assign all the volunteers, and provide a methodical approach that builds toward growth and sustainability over time.
+This “bird’s eye view” fills in the details and logistics, assigns all the volunteers, and provides a methodical approach that cultivates ministry growth and sustainability over time.

 Extra Point

 Talent isn’t a substitute for a game plan.
-Oftentimes, churches seeking a children’s ministry leader will look for someone with talent.
-That talent might be as an entertainer, a clown, a puppeteer, or even a super-talented communicator.
+Oftentimes, churches seeking a children’s ministry leader will look for someone with talent as an entertainer, an educator, or even a super-talented communicator.
 But talent alone simply can’t replace having a game plan that has details pinned down for the day.
-One organized and mapped-out day leads to another, which leads to another, which leads to a master plan designed for growth and sustainability.
+One organized and mapped-out day leads to another, which leads to another, and…you get the idea.

 Game Day Strategy #4: Win With Consistent Practice

-It takes consistent practice with everyone on your team participating to build a championship team.
+It takes consistent practice, with full team participation, to build a championship team.

 It’s hard, however, to get volunteers to show up for meetings.
 People have busy schedules, they’re already giving their time in the ministry, and often they have other meetings or obligations.
 So how do you find ways to meet and train?
 How do you get volunteers there?

 The best way is to get creative in planning meetings so people want to show up.
 While it takes planning, preparation, and more work for leaders, the payoff is well worth it.
-Having strong, healthy team members who are happy to help and happy to attend meetings because they enjoy them is worth the extra time it takes to pull off creative, fun meeting times.
-Studies show that the vast majority of the population is socially motivated.
-We often take part in things simply because other people are taking part and it sounds like fun.
+You’ll have strong, healthy team members who are happy to help and happy to attend meetings because they enjoy them.
+Throw in good food, and you’ll attract even more!

 Use Themes

-One creative idea to spice up your team trainings is to blow out a theme.
+One creative idea to spice up your team trainings is to anchor in a theme.
 Center the food, décor, and training points around that theme.
-A Mexican fiesta is way more inviting than a teacher meeting.
+A Mexican fiesta is way more inviting than a room full of folders and paperwork.
 Instead of a holiday planning session, why not try a Christmas in July party instead?
-The investment in time and resources will pay off in better attendance.

 Get Out of the Church